-- 1. Annual Cycle: The Board's annual planning cycle will conclude each year at its late January/early February meeting, so that administrative planning and budgeting for the next fiscal year can be focused on addressing both long and short-term Ends. - 2.
-Work Plan Development: At its late January/early February meeting, the Board will also begin development of its work plan for the next year.
-At that time, the Chair will prepare and present for the Board's consideration and approval a suggested work plan for the following year's meetings.
-Considerations should include: - A. Board Education: Identification of topics that will elevate the Board's understanding, primarily of external issues and trends that impact Ends, and to a lesser extent key areas of operations. - B. Orientation/Training for New Board Members. - C. Membership Linkage: How the Board will connect with PSIA-AASI's membership and the Divisions (e.g., through surveys, focus groups, presentations at Division events, and other methods of gaining membership input). - D. Policy Review: How the Board will systematically review all of its policies, with emphasis on Ends over the course of the year, (e.g., by priority, by topic, or by an emphasis of the Board's choosing). - E. Assessment/Evaluation of CEO Performance: Reviewing the schedule of planned monitoring activities to assure performance on Ends and Management Parameters policies. - F. Self-Assessment: Methods and timeline for periodic and objective evaluation of how well the Board is fulfilling its role (i.e., in accordance with its Board Process and Board/Management Delegation policies) and open discussion of how the Board's performance can be improved. - G. Meeting Schedule: Update/reassess the multiple-year planning calendar for Board meetings to maximize Board member attendance and participation. - 3.
-Meeting Agendas: The Chair will determine the agenda for any particular meeting, although Board members and the CEO may request or recommend any appropriate matters for Board consideration. - A. A Board member or the CEO may recommend or request a matter for Board discussion by submitting the item to the Chair at least 30 days prior to the regularly scheduled Board meeting. - B. To ensure Board member preparation and informed participation (and that Division leadership are informed of Board developments), meeting agendas and packets are to be received by Board members at least 21 days prior to the scheduled Board meeting. - C. By an affirmative vote of a majority of those present, additional matters may be added to the agenda of any regular Board meeting. - D. Proposals may be submitted by a board member or the CEO, preferably on the board's approved proposal form, to the Board Chair and The Chair of the Governance and Leadership Committee.
+- 1. Annual Cycle: The Board's annual planning cycle will coincide with the fiscal year, so that administrative planning and budgeting for the next fiscal year can be focused on addressing both long and short-term Ends. - 2.
+Work Plan Development: At its Spring/Summer board meeting, the Board will begin development of its work plan for the next fiscal year.
+At that time, the Chair will prepare and present for the Board's consideration and approval a suggested work plan.
+Considerations should include: - A. Board Education: Identification of topics that will elevate the Board's understanding, primarily of external issues and trends that impact Ends, and to a lesser extent key areas of operations. - B. Orientation/Training for New Board Members. - C. Membership Linkage: How the Board will connect with PSIA-AASI's membership and the Regions (e.g., through surveys, focus groups, presentations at Region events, and other methods of gaining membership input). - D. Policy Review: How the Board will systematically review all of its policies, with emphasis on Ends over the course of the year, (e.g., by priority, by topic, or by an emphasis of the Board's choosing). - E. Assessment/Evaluation of CEO Performance: Reviewing the schedule of planned monitoring activities to assure performance on Ends and Management Parameters policies. - F. Self-Assessment: Methods and timeline for periodic and objective evaluation of how well the Board is fulfilling its role (i.e., in accordance with its Board Process and Board/Management Delegation policies) and open discussion of how the Board's performance can be improved. - G. Meeting Schedule: Update/reassess the multiple-year planning calendar for Board meetings to maximize Board member attendance and participation. - 3.
+Meeting Agendas: The Chair will determine the agenda for any particular meeting, although Board members and the CEO may request or recommend any appropriate matters for Board consideration. - A. A Board member or the CEO may recommend or request a matter for Board discussion by submitting the item to the Chair at least 30 days prior to the regularly scheduled Board meeting. - B. To ensure Board member preparation and informed participation (and that regional leadership are informed of Board developments), meeting agendas and packets are to be received by Board members at least 14 days prior to the scheduled in-person Board meeting. - C. By an affirmative vote of a majority of those present, additional matters may be added to the agenda of any regular Board meeting. - D. Proposals may be submitted by a PSIA-AASI board member or the PSIA-AASI CEO, on the Board's approved proposal form, to the Board Chair and the Chair of the Governance and Leadership Committee.
 Proposals should be submitted in sufficient time for the committee's consideration and inclusion in the board agenda (packet), although by vote of the board the time requirement may be suspended.
 Proposals by a committee of the board shall not require a second.
-Proposals should reference any applicable bylaws and/or polices. - E. Agendas for Board teleconference meetings shall be emailed to board members the Friday before the call. - 4.
-CEO Monitoring: The Board will act on the CEO's monitoring reports received prior to the meeting, determining by majority vote whether the report: - A. Conveys a reasonable interpretation of the respective policy. - B. Provides reasonable substantiation of compliance with the policy, as interpreted.
+Proposals should reference any applicable bylaws and/or polices. - E. Agendas for Board teleconference meetings shall be emailed to board members and posted on BaseCamp the Friday before the call. (most calls to be held on Wednesdays) - 4.
+CEO Monitoring: The Board will act on the CEO's monitoring reports that are received prior to the meeting, determining by majority vote whether the report: - A. Conveys a reasonable interpretation of the respective policy. - B. Provides reasonable substantiation of compliance with the policy, as interpreted.